00VALAK00/LLM-Risk-Evaluation/README.md

 ## Project Overview

 This project focuses on a comprehensive risk evaluation of two distinct Large Language Models (LLMs): an AI-powered language tutor and a Wikipedia-based Retrieval-Augmented Generation (RAG) bot.
-The primary goal is to quantify potential risks associated with their use, providing a data-driven basis for implementing targeted mitigation strategies and ensuring responsible operation.
+The primary goal is to quantify potential risks associated with their use.
 The primary LLM used is a quantized llama.cpp model: PHI:4b
 ---

 ## Objectives